Hungerford's crawling water beetle: Michigan locations

-In Montmorency County, Michigan two more sites have yielded official records of Hungerford's crawling water beetles.
-Along the East Branch of the Black River inside the Mackinaw State Forest, two adult beetles were found in surveys in 1989 and again in 1996 two more adults were found.
+In Montmorency County, Michigan, two more sites have yielded official records of Hungerford's crawling water beetles.
+Along the East Branch of the Black River inside the Mackinaw State Forest, two adult beetles were found in surveys in 1989, and again in 1996, two more adults were found.
 Still, the status of the population there remains uncertain.
 In July 1999, six additional adult beetles were identified elsewhere in the Mackinaw State Forest in Van Hetton Creek.

 The Carp Lake River and Van Hetton Creek identifications were significant as they represented a new location beyond those originally identified when the Hungerford's crawling water beetle was categorized as endangered in 1994.
 This suggests that the rare beetle may occur in other sites as yet undiscovered.

-Ontario location
+Ontario locations

-The only known population of Hungerford's crawling water beetles outside of the United States inhabit the North Saugeen River near Scone in Bruce County, Ontario.
-In 1986, 42 beetles were identified at a site downstream from a dam there.
-An unspecified number of beetles were last recorded in 2001, but surveys in 2002 uncovered no specimens.
-As a result, the status of this population of Hungerford's crawling water beetles is uncertain at present.
+Populations of Hungerford's crawling water beetles in Canada inhabit the North Saugeen River near Scone in Bruce County, Ontario, the Rankin River and the Saugeen River mainstem.
+In 1986, 42 beetles were identified at a site downstream from a dam on the North Saugeen.
+An unspecified number of beetles were last recorded in 2001, but surveys in 2002 and 2008 uncovered no specimens.
+As a result, the status of this population of Hungerford's crawling water beetles in the North Saugeen is uncertain at present [when?].

 Habitat

 It is believed that the Hungerford's crawling water beetle requires cool (15–25 C), swift flowing alkaline streams with sand and gravel bottoms.
 While in their larval stage, the beetles gather in concentrations of microalgae and in slower moving waters.
-The beetles are thought to have historically favored beaver dams.
+The beetles are thought to favor beaver dams and anthropogenic structures, such as culverts and dams.
+The larvae may specialize in feeding on Dichotomosiphon tuberosus, a type of green algae.